 The ER is a continuous membrane-bound organelle that extends from outer nuclear membrane to highly dynamic interconnected web of tubules in the cell periphery.
 The evolutionary conserved ER membrane proteins such as reticulons generate ER tubules.
 Reticulons and reticulon-like proteins harbor reticulon homology domain (RHD) that is proposed to bend the membrane to generate tubules.
 We previously discovered novel RHD containing ER shaping proteins, Pex30 and Pex30-like proteins in yeasts and multiple C2 domain containing transmembrane proteins (MCTP) in higher eukaryotes.
 Similar to reticulons, Pex30/MCTP generates tubules in vitro and in cells.
 However, unlike the reticulons, Pex30/MCTP are low abundance proteins and are enriched at specialized ER subdomains that are sites of nascent peroxisome and LD biogenesis.

-Using S. cerevisiae and mammalian cells, we are currently interested in investigating molecular mechanisms of organelle formation and function with three major questions in mind…
+Using combination of cell biological, genetic and biochemical approaches in S. cerevisiae and mammalian cells, we are currently investigating molecular mechanisms of organelle formation and function at ER subdomains.